guoguanglu/Andrew-Ng_machine-learning/README.md

 T= the task of playing checkers
 P= the probability that the program will win the next game
 * ML algorithms can be classified as follow:
-supervixed learning and unsupervised learning
+	* supervixed learning and unsupervised learning
-others: reinforcement learning , recommender systems
+	* `others`: reinforcement learning , recommender systems

 ***